 The Standard Gauge Railway

 The standard-gauge demonstration line operates on Special Occasions.
-We are able to offer footplate rides to over 13's when in operation.
-Visiting standard gauge locomotives operate on this line.
+This is a demonstration line at a length of around 1/4 mile.
 For some of its length the line runs parallel with the Waveney Valley Railway.